University Highlights Public

 Millie’s University Guide: Dutch Edition!

 Aside from the gorgeous architecture and tulip season, the Netherlands is known for its high quality of life and student satisfaction.
-Whether you went there on holiday and fell in love with the place, or you just fancy the adventure of studying in a new country, read on to find out everything you need to know about applying to Dutch universities!
+Whether you've been there on holiday and fell in love with the place, or you just fancy the adventure of studying in a new country, read on to find out everything you need to know about applying to Dutch universities!

 Why choose the Netherlands